ModelEngineering/controlSBML/docs/source/concepts.rst

 **control objectives**.
 Common control objectives are:

-* *stability*: does the system to a steady state value after a disturbance;
+* *stability*: Does reach a steady state value after a disturbance?

-* *speed of response*: how quickly does the system settle after a disturbance (if they settle);
+* *speed of response*: How quickly does the system settle after a disturbance?

-* *oscillations*: are their oscillations (which may be desired or undesired); and
+* *oscillations*: Are there oscillations (which may be desired or undesired)?

-* *bias*: does the system deviate from the desired outputs.
+* *bias*: Does the system deviate from the desired outputs?

-In control engineering, we start with an existing system that does not achieve control objectives
+Suppose we have a system that does not achieve one or more of its control objectives.
-(e.g., regulation of glucose concentrations).
-The existing system is called the **open loop system (OLS)**.
+One approach is to reengineer the system.
+However, sometimes reengineering is either too expensive or it is simply infeasible (i.e., changing a person' DNA).
-Control engineering is of particular interest if the OLS cannot easily be re-engineered to meet control objectives.
+Control engineering is largely about the second case.
-Control engineering creates a new system, the **closed loop system (CLS)**, in which one or more new element is added.
+We use the term **open loop system (OLP)** to refer to the existing system.
+Starting with the OLS,
+control engineers add additional elements to create a **closed loop system (CLS)** that meets the control objectives.
 These elements include:

 * *Controllers* provide regulation (e.g., administration of insulin) in response to a biological signal (e.g., blood concentration of glucose).